hobler/imsil-gui/README.md

 #### `input_file_generator_v3\data_model`:
 -   `read_sqlite.py`, `data_list.py`, `input_file.py`: Classes used to manage
     the data or access the database
+-   `element.py`, `element.f90`: Classes and files to manage molecular formulas
+-   `iv_data.py`: Classes `IVData` and `IVDict` to store the data from index variable arrays and provide some helper functions.

 #### `input_file_generator_v3\UI\canvas`:
 -   `blanc_canvas.py`: this class implements the canvas used for the scrolling